 Did you know that there are both warm- and cool-season crops?
 Vegetables fall into one of two categories, which basically tell us if they’ll be able to survive cooler temperatures.
 They can be broken out further to show light freeze vs hard freeze vegetables which you can check out here.
 All other plants have their own temperature tolerances as well – trees, bushes, herbs, and flowers.

 Warm Season Vegetables

-In locations with 4 distinct seasons, warm season vegetables would be your spring and summer vegetables.
-Down in Florida, the majority of warm-season vegetable grow well during the spring and fall.
+In locations with 4 distinct seasons, warm-season vegetables would be your spring and summer vegetables.
+Down in Florida, the majority of warm-season vegetables grow well during the spring and fall.
 These crops are much more sensitive to cold weather and don’t survive freezing temperatures.
 This means when temperatures go below 40 degrees Fahrenheit, I cover my plants with frost blankets.
-It also means I try to plan my warm season crops so that they’ll be harvested before the average first frost in my area.
+It also means I try to plan my warm-season crops so that they’ll be harvested before the average first frost in my area.
 The following is a list of warm-season vegetables.

 Warm-season vegetables: beans, corn, cucumbers, eggplant, melons, peppers, zucchini and summer squash, pumpkin and winter squash, sweet potato, tomato, and watermelon.

 Cool-season vegetables thrive in cooler temperatures and actually taste better when temperatures are low.
 If you try to grow these vegetables when it’s warm out they can taste bitter and bolt (which means they start producing seeds to flower).
 If you live in the south this means you have a limited season where you can grow cool-season vegetables, while regions further north can grow more varieties of cool-season vegetables, and for longer periods of time.
 The following is a list of cool-season vegetables.